 Step 1.
 Start by cooking the mushrooms, onion and garlic with the olive oil in a skillet over medium heat.
 Cook for 6-7 minutes, stirring often to prevent burning.

 Step 2.
 Add the carrots and celery.
-Stir and cook for a few more minutes
+Mix them in and cook for another 3-4 minutes, stirring occasionally.

 Step 3.
 Add the crushed tomato and vegetable stock.
 Stir well them simmer lightly over low to medium heat until the carrots are tender, about 10-15 minutes.

 Step 4.
-Once the carrots are tender, use an immersion blender to partially blend the sauce.
-A few pulses should do the trick.
-You want to leave some texture but the veggies should be mostly broken down.
+Once the carrots are tender, use an immersion blender and pulse the sauce a few times.
+You want to leave some texture but thicken the sauce.